 The St. Wenceslas Festival of Sacred Arts Music and the Prague Autumn Music Festival both take place in Prague.
 At the St. Wenceslas festival, in addition to concerts, visitors can look forward to discussions with performers and music workshops.
 The Prague Autumn Festival hosts leading orchestras and soloists from the Czech Republic, as well as famous musicians from all over the world.

-Many people agree that September is one of the best months for traveling to Prague—the weather's gorgeous and you'll have an easier time getting into main attractions.
+Many people agree that September is one of the best months for traveling to Prague—the weather's gorgeous with an average high of 66 Fahrenheit and you'll have an easier time getting into main attractions due to the dwindling crowds.

 02 of 07